jcsdmi/Beauty-Book/README.md

 * Profile -> View and edit profile
                    -> Camera

-* Guides -> View step-by-step instructions and pictures
+* Guides -> View user's saved step-by-step instructions and pictures, or create a new guide

 * Settings-> Toggle settings